J-Povea21/Docker-Basics/README.md

 ![Register page](res/register-page.png)

+Please note that the **password is not encrypted**.
+I mean, it's not like i store these passwords in an external database or something, but i think is important to tell you

 ### Usernames
 Here you can check if a username is available or not.
 Let's see how it looks